Learning and Teaching

 Chromebooks in the Classroom

 Chromebooks are a tool to support the delivery of the L&T 7.
 We have a clear vision of pedagogy and we see Chromebooks as a tool to enable us to blend technology with traditional approaches to enhance great learning and teaching.
-Guidance and CPD around the introduction of Chromebooks and the Google suite tools for teaching, centres around the L&T 7 and are designed to support colleagues’ use in this context.
+Guidance and CPD of Chromebooks and the Google suite tools for teaching, centres around the L&T 7 and are designed to support colleagues’ use in this context.

 We use Google Classroom as the main platform for sharing resources and setting homework (and increasingly classwork) assignments.
 Every class has a Google Classroom.
 Parents are invited to support home learning by becoming Google Guardians and receive daily or weekly summaries of any assignments, which have been set and their associated deadlines.